digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/explicit-contract-disclosure.rst

 by conventional means, such as HTTPS, SFTP, or e-mail.
 A :ref:`DisclosedContract <com.daml.ledger.api.v1.DisclosedContract>` can be constructed from the fields of the same name from the original contract's ``CreatedEvent``.

-.. note:: Only contracts created starting with Canton 2.6 can be shared as disclosed contracts.
-  Prior to this version, contracts' **CreatedEvent** does not have ``ContractMetadata`` populated and cannot be used as disclosed contracts.

 .. _submitter-disclosed-contract:

 Attaching a disclosed contract to a command submission